gromacs/gromacs/docs/user-guide/mdp-options.rst

       can be useful for cases when calculating the convolved force for each step becomes computationally expensive.

+.. mdp:: awh-share-bias-multisim

+   .. mdp-value:: no

+      Do not share biases across multiple simulations.
+The :ref:`gmx mdrun` option ``-multidir`` will be ignored by AWH.

+   .. mdp-value:: yes

+      With :ref:`gmx mdrun` and option ``-multidir`` the bias and PMF estimates for biases with ``share-group``>0 will be shared across simulations.
+      The simulations should have the same AWH settings for sharing to make sense.
+      :ref:`gmx mdrun` will check whether the simulations are technically compatible for sharing, but the user should check that bias sharing physically makes sense.

 .. mdp:: awh-seed

    (-1) Random seed for Monte-Carlo sampling the umbrella position,